ucg8j/blog/_drafts/Udemy Go notes.md

 ## Assignment
 - `:=` declares and assigns
 - `=` can be used to change the value of an already declared variable
-- `var y = 123` can also be used, or to declare variables without intialising *i.e. assign a value*.
+- `var y = 123` can also be used, or to declare variables without initialising *i.e. assign a value*.
 Plus you can do multiple at a time e.g. `var y, x, anothervar`

 - Static language, declare a variable of a certain type, it never changes, it remains static.